dhirajksharma/90DaysDSA/README.md

 Day 36: Studied collision avoidance in hashing by chaining, linear probing and quadratic probing.
 Participated in a coding competition organized by DPS on codechef.

-Day 37: Revised heaps and trees.
+Day 37: Revised heaps, trees and sorting algorithms.

 Day 38: Revised stack, queues and linkedlists.